CBerenMM/CBerenMM/README.md

-- 👋 Hi, I’m @CBerenMM
+- 👋 Hi, I’m @zstdr5768789ouijlk,nbvgcdth
-- 👀 I’m interested in ... your parents
+- 👀 I’m interested in ... n bgvjygiuoij
-- 🌱 I’m currently learning ... coding in ithkuil language with brainfuck as the coding language
+- 🌱 I’m currently learning ...
+86756e5yrfgdasxcvcvvbnm
-- 💞️ I’m looking to collaborate on ... your parents
+- 💞️ I’m looking to collaborate on ... lkjhjbn m
-- 📫 How to reach me ...
-69@coldrail.xmvmaj
+- 📫 How to reach me ... dr6t7ygjhvcxdzsetrdtkuj,

 <!---
-CBerenMM/CBerenMM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+zstdr5768789ouijlk,nbvgcdth/zstdr5768789ouijlk,nbvgcdth is a ✨ hvgufyt78iyouljkjhfgdsesw4e567989 ✨ repository because its `README.md` (arestrdyugihb) appears on your 99878yiguhji profile.
-You can click the Preview link to take a look at your changes.
+You can click the zsete46547689 link to take a look at your changes.
 I don't remember asking, though.
 --->